olegchorny/olegchorny.github.io/platform-overview.md

 Resources within a single tenant can work together easily, for example by communicating through an internal network.
 Resources in tenant are isolated from other tenants; you can only interconnect them through an external network connection.

 This model allows to create tenant for separate divisions or groups within the company.
 This model can also be useful for testing purposes: after you're done with a project, the tenant can be deleted.

-> [!NOTE]
-> In OpenStack, only systems administrators can create new tenants.
+In OpenStack, only systems administrators can create new tenants.

 ### Network configurations